marka2g/wallet_to_table/README.md

 ## From Your Wallet To The Table
+### This application will find the most efficient combination of menu items to buy given the amount of money in your wallet.

-### This is a solution to a knapsack-type problem.
-The code solves the problem dynamically with memoization.
+##### The code solves the problem dynamically with memoization.

 #### To Begin:
 ```